Chart Color Schemes

 The educational profile of Cornubia exceeds national averages, with above-average qualification levels and academic performance metrics

-The area's educational profile is notable regionally with university qualification rates of 25.1% among residents aged 15+, surpassing the SA4 region average of 16.2% and the SA3 area average of 18.7%.
-Bachelor degrees are the most prevalent at 18.1%, followed by postgraduate qualifications (4.2%) and graduate diplomas (2.8%).
-Vocational credentials are also prominent, with 39.3% of residents aged 15+ holding such qualifications – advanced diplomas (12.4%) and certificates (26.9%).
+The area's educational profile is notable regionally, with university qualification rates at 25.1% among residents aged 15+, surpassing the SA4 region average of 16.2% and the SA3 area average of 18.7%.
+Bachelor degrees are most prevalent at 18.1%, followed by postgraduate qualifications (4.2%) and graduate diplomas (2.8%).
+Vocational credentials are held by 39.3% of residents aged 15+, with advanced diplomas at 12.4% and certificates at 26.9%.

-Educational participation is notably high at 28.8%, with 9.9% in primary education, 9.8% in secondary education, and 4.0% pursuing tertiary education.
+Educational participation is high, with 28.8% of residents currently enrolled in formal education, including 9.9% in primary, 9.8% in secondary, and 4.0% in tertiary education.

 Frequently Asked Questions - Education